 I know this because my friends from work teased me mercilessly about it.
 Apparently, I sounded really enthusiastic about my freezer.
 Rachael + Frigidaire = BFFs forever!!!!

 Next time I'm on TV and the topic of freezers comes up, I'll take it down a notch.
-But in real life, me and my freezer may not be best friends, but we are definitely partners and allies.
+But in real life, me and my freezer may not be best friends, but we are definitely tight.
+I love to use mine to the max and keep it filled with ingredients to make quick and easy meals, like these freezer smoothie bags.

-Speaking of freezers, this week I was excited to be featured in an article on mindbodygreen listing healthy foods top nutritionists pack in their freezer.
-Many of the items listed are all things I keep stocked as well (that Hillary's burger y'all...).
+(Speaking of freezers, this week I was excited to be featured in an article on mindbodygreen listing healthy foods top nutritionists pack in their freezer.)

 Today, I want to share another one of my secret freezer stashes that will change your life.
 Okay, maybe not your life, but it will save you a good 10-15 minutes in the morning, which in pre-7 AM time is equal to an hour and a half.